linkwarden/docs/docs/self-hosting/installation.md

 #### 5. Setup Meilisearch (optional):

-If you want to take advantage of the [advanced search options](https://docs.linkwarden.app/Usage/advanced-search), you can install it by following the [Meilisearch installation guide](https://docs.meilisearch.com/learn/getting_started/installation.html).
+If you want to take advantage of the [advanced search options](https://docs.linkwarden.app/Usage/advanced-search), you need to first follow the [Meilisearch installation guide](https://docs.meilisearch.com/learn/getting_started/installation.html) to install Meilisearch.

 And then add the following environment variable to your `.env` file: